Frequently Asked Questions

 By Phone: Please call 725-3145 between the hours of 8:30 a.m. - 5 p.m.
-Monday - Friday to speak with Administrative Coordinator Lindsay Moore, or leave a voice mail with her at any time.
+Monday - Friday to speak with Administrative Coordinator Lindsay Jacobs, or leave a voice mail with her at any time.

 In Person: Please come in anytime during our business hours.
 Note: the office is closed noon - 1p.m. daily.
 We are located at 32 College Street.